rezahedi/rezahedi.dev/src/pages/blog/how-to-build-a-contact-form-in-astro-vercel-and-sendgrid.md

 });
 ```

 Now we can receive data from our contact form on server-side, validate, handling errors and do the SendGrid API call on server.
+You can read more about [Server-Side Rendering (SSR) on Vercel documentation](https://vercel.com/docs/frameworks/astro).

 ```JS
 ---